-The product range is simple: there is just a single level of service which can be billed monthly (opens in new tab) at $7.95, £6.50 or AU$11), 3-monthly ($5.95, £4.80 or AU$8.20 per month) or yearly ($3.95, £3.20 or AU$5.40 per month).
+The product range is simple: just a single level of service which can be billed monthly (opens in new tab) at $7.95, quarterly (opens in new tab) at $5.95 per month or annually (opens in new tab) at $3.95.

 - Want to try VPNMaster?
 Check out the website here (opens in new tab)

 When the site does get more specific, the situation only gets worse.
 You get 'military grade security' is one proud boast, which it then explains means 128-bit encryption, when almost everyone else offers 256-bit.